sTARTUp Lab’s Teams Were Spinning Around at the Mentor Feedback Carousel

 Event photos on sTARTUp Lab Facebook album.
 Photos were taken by Egert Lehtla and sTARTUp Lab.

-The event was financed by the European Social Fund.
+The event was financed by the European Social Fund and by EIT Health.

 Further information: Andres Vaher, Marketing & Communications Specialist, sTARTUp Lab, University of Tartu, +372 5558 7359, email@example.com